 Other than screen failures, if a subject discontinues from the study, the subject should undergo an Early Exit Visit.
-Refer to Table 3-1.
+Refer to Table 3-1 and the MOP for details.

 10.5 Clinical Study Termination

 The study sponsor reserves the right to suspend or close the investigational site or suspend or terminate the study in its entirety at any time.